Imperial Oil Limited research snapshot

 Rating

-Integrated Canadian energy company with long-life oil sands assets, capital returns, and material commodity-cycle risk
+Integrated Canadian energy company with strong second-quarter 2026 earnings, long-life oil sands assets, an accelerated buyback plan, and material commodity-cycle and valuation risk

 Trend status

-Constructive long-term trend, with price below the 50-day average and above the 200-day average
+Constructive medium-term trend, with price above both the 50-day and 200-day moving averages after a sharp 52-week gain

 Informational use only.
 This page is not investment advice.